WAOSProjects/SOOS/.github/PULL_REQUEST_TEMPLATE.md

 The footer should have all the issues tagged:
 Fixes #123, Fixes #456

-So a commit should like like:
+So a commit should look like:
 feat(users): Add new Yahoo authentication

 Yahoo authentication idea proposed by @codydaig